-- 10 collapsed buildings.
-Thus, they proposed a modification of previous damage classification types (Okada and Takai, 2000) and suggested features that can be extracted from LiDAR data to classify collapsed buildings.
-However, applications of the framework were not provided.
 Applications of LiDAR for damage detection are still few compared with other remote sensing technologies.
 The main reason is the lack of LiDAR data before a disaster.
-However, Aixia et al. (2016) performed a study on the possibility of detecting building damage using only a post-earthquake LiDAR digital surface model (DSM). - 15 Their results are promising for buildings with simple roof shapes, such as flat and pitched roofs.
+However, Aixia et al. (2016) performed a study on the possibility of detecting building damage using only a post-earthquake LiDAR digital surface model (DSM).
+Their results are promising for buildings with simple roof shapes, such as flat and pitched roofs.
 Rehor et al. (2008) proposed the use of a planes-based segmentation method to detect damaged buildings, where the number of unsegmented pixels in damaged buildings is larger than in undamaged buildings.
 Labiak et al. (2011) proposed an automated method to detect and quantify building damage using only a post-earthquake LiDAR DSM as well, but their results had low accuracy for heavily damaged and collapsed buildings.
-Hussain et al. (2011) combined LiDAR data with GeoEye-1 imagery to detect damaged - 20 buildings after the 2010 Haiti earthquake.
+Hussain et al. (2011) combined LiDAR data with GeoEye-1 imagery to detect damaged buildings after the 2010 Haiti earthquake.
 They detected 190 damaged buildings out of 200; however, their procedure required manual intervention, and the damage level was not clearly classified.
 Instead of LiDAR data, Maruyama et al. (2014) constructed two digital surface models (DSMs) from two sets of aerial images: before and after the earthquake.
-Then, the collapsed buildings after the 2007 Niigata-Chuetsu-Oki, Japan, earthquake were extracted using the difference of elevation between the DSMs. - An M_w 6.2 earthquake struck Kumamoto Prefecture, Japan, on April 14, 2016 at 21:26 JST.
+Then, the collapsed buildings after the 2007 Niigata-Chuetsu-Oki, Japan, earthquake were extracted using the difference of elevation between the DSMs.

+An $M{\rm w}$ 6.2 earthquake struck Kumamoto Prefecture, Japan, on April 14, 2016 at 21:26 JST.
 The event produced structural damage and resulted in nine human casualties (Cabinet Office of Japan, 2016).
-Then, 28 hours later, a second earthquake with M_w 7.0 occurred close to the first one.
+Then, 28 hours later, a second earthquake with $M{\rm w}$ 7.0 occurred close to the first one.
 Thus, the first event was designated the "foreshock" and the second the "mainshock".
 The epicenter of the foreshock was located at the end of the Hinagu fault, and the epicenter of the mainshock was located in the Futugawa fault.
 Both events were located in Mashiki town with a population of 33 thousand.
-The number - 30 of aftershocks following these events reached the largest number among recent inland earthquakes in Japan (Japan Meteorological Agency, 2017).
+The number of aftershocks following these events reached the largest number among recent inland earthquakes in Japan (Japan

+Meteorological Agency, 2017).
 The total number of deaths due to direct causes reached fifty, and over eight-thousand residential buildings were severely damaged or collapsed due to the Kumamoto earthquake sequence.

 Among the several remote sensing technologies used to monitor the area affected by the Kumamoto earthquake (Yamazaki and Liu, 2016), a pair of LiDAR datasets taken before and after the mainshock were available (Moya et al., 2017).
 As mentioned before, this kind of dataset is not often available.
 Therefore, this study explores the potential use of LiDAR data to extract collapsed buildings over the affected area.
-The difference of elevation, the standard deviation and the correlation coefficient were tested for this purpose.
-The detection of collapsed building is crucial because it produces secondary effects such as casualties and blockages to the road network.
+Building collapse is still the main cause of casualties and hence its prompt recognition is crucial for search and rescue operations.
+The difference of elevation, the standard deviation and the correlation coefficient are tested in this for this purpose.

-5 2 Study area and dataset
+2 Study area and dataset